-As noted in our previous report, the Clerk should strengthen procedures for establishing, monitoring, and collecting the Court's receivables.
+As noted in our previous report, the Clerk should strengthen procedures for establishing, monitoring and collecting the Court's receivables.
 We found the following conditions.

-- The Clerk does not establish accounts receivable on the case management system until after receiving sentencing orders.
-This often results in delays of up to two months between final case disposition and the set up of the accounts receivable.
-Promptly establishing accounts receivable is a vital process in efforts to collect fines and costs.
-The Clerk should revise the Court's procedure of waiting for a sentencing order and set up accounts receivable immediately after final case disposition.
-This will help increase the likelihood of collecting unpaid fines and costs. - The Clerk is not consistently sending notices of delinquent fines and costs to the Department of Motor Vehicles.
+- The Clerk does not consistently notify the Department of Motor Vehicles of delinquent fines and costs.
 Section 46.2-395 of the Code of Virginia requires clerks to report all unpaid criminal and traffic cases.
-In 15 of 16 cases tested, the Clerk failed to notify the Department of Motor Vehicles for up to two years after the cases became eligible for license suspension.
+In 11 of 12 cases tested, the Clerk failed to notify the Department of Motor Vehicles for up to ten months after the cases became eligible for license suspension.
 Driver's license suspension is an important tool for the collection of delinquent fines and costs.
-The Clerk should promptly report all cases with unpaid fines and costs. - The Clerk is not consistently sending delinquent fines and costs to the Department of Taxation for collections.
-In 13 of 15 unpaid cases eligible for collections, the Clerk had not reported 11 delinquent accounts up to one year later, and had other two delinquent accounts reported up to three years late.
-To maximize collections, the Clerk should promptly report all unpaid fines and costs to the Department of Taxation.
+The Clerk should promptly report all cases with unpaid fines and costs. - The Clerk does not consistently send delinquent fines and costs to the Department of Taxation for collections.
+In all unpaid cases eligible for collections, the Clerk had not reported the delinquent accounts up to ten months later.
+To maximize collections, the Clerk should promptly report all unpaid fines and costs to the Department of Taxation. - The Clerk did not properly record all delinquent fines and costs in the Judgment Lien Docket as required by Section 8.01-446 of the Code of Virginia.
+In 16 of 20 unpaid cases tested, the Clerk did not enter six cases up to one year later, and entered ten cases up to two months late.
+To maximize collection efforts, the Clerk should promptly record all unpaid fines and costs in the Judgment Lien Docket book.

-The Honorable John T. Frey Board of Supervisors June 28, 2002 Page Three
+The Honorable John T. Frey Board of Supervisors June 27, 2003 Page Three